Lumber yard

-A lumber yard is a location where lumber and wood-related products used in construction and/or home improvement projects are processed or stored.
+A lumber yard (or lumberyard) is a location where lumber and wood-related products used in construction and/or home improvement projects are processed or stored.
 Some lumber yards offer retail sales to consumers, and some of these may also provide services such as the use of planers, saws and other large machines.

 Generally, timber yards are locations where raw logs and other wood or forest products are processed and stored.
 The terms "lumber yard" and "timber yard" are sometimes used interchangeably, and timber yards may include additional aspects that lumber yards encompass, and vice versa.